Promotion applications to Full Levels B-E

 Outlining teaching and research activities

 Be as specific as you can when outlining previous teaching and research activities.

 For teaching contributions, provide details on the number of lectures/workshops you have given, information on university committee membership, involvement in curriculum or course development, review, etc.

 For research contributions, provide details of funding received, presentations at conferences, invitations to conferences and other institutions, membership of committees, assessing funding applications, etc.

-For details please see the Honorary Academic Title Performance and Promotion Indicators which set out the expectations required of honorary academic staff members at each level of appointment in the ANU Medical School.
+For details please see the ANU Academic Performance and Promotion Indicators which set out the expectations required of honorary academic staff members at each level of appointment.

 Statement regarding achievements relative to opportunity